ITI9200 - Introduction to Category Theory

 Grading

-The grade will be assigned based on how well you perform on the exercise sheets handed through the course, and a final oral exam.
+Your final grade will be determined based on how well you perform on the exercise sheets handed through the course, and a final oral exam.
 No one stops you from using a robot to learn; embrace the future.
 But: we are going to have a problem if you come at the whiteboard clueless on how to solve the exercises “you” did.

 For the final exam, you can choose a topic from a list, and give a (~30 min+questions) presentation about it.
-It can relate category theory to whatever you like.
+It can relate category theory to whatever you like (one year the link was “monads in functional programming” + supercollider, I dare you to do something cooler than that).

 References